alexriess/Mass_Shootings/README.md

-An application, based on the stanford mass shootings data, that has:
+An interactive application, based on the stanford mass shootings data, that has:

-1) A ggplot map that shows shootins in the US
+1) A ggplot map that shows shootings in the US

 2) A ggplot histogram that shows number of civilians killed and injured